 Rigor and Trustworthiness

-To eliminate the possibility of researcher bias [?], XXX were shared with [how many] qualitative research experts who read and approved the data description’s accuracy.
-In addition, some of the transcripts were returned to interviewees to ensure the accuracy of the researcher’s recollection and interpretation.
+To eliminate the possibility of researcher bias, data analysis results were shared with three qualitative research experts who read and approved the data description’s accuracy.
+In addition, transcripts were returned to interviewees to ensure the accuracy of the researcher’s recollection and interpretation.
 The researcher also used the Consolidated Criteria for Reporting Qualitative Research (COREQ), a 32-item checklist for the methods, findings and analysis process (Tong, Sainsbury and Craig, 2007).

 Findings

 Three major themes and ten subthemes emerged from the interview transcriptions (Table 1).
-The three major themes include: (1) Field service challenges, (2) Coping strategies, and (3) the importance of xxx their self-recognition of their contributions to saving lives during war.
+The three major themes include: (1) Field service challenges, (2) Coping strategies, and (3) the nurses self recognition and their needs for official recognition of their contributions to saving lives during war.

 Theme One: Field Service Challenges